 Monarch is part of the $89 per year Developer plan which includes access to all themes, plugins, layered Photoshop files, and premium support.

 Other items that customers like to see available on a restaurant’s website include coupons, merchandise, and gift cards.

 WooCommerce is a free plugin that allows you to sell both physical and digital products from your website.
 You can sell gift cards, provide coupons, and sell merchandise such as shirts and hats with your restaurant’s logo.
 The plugin is easy to set up, although it does take some time to go through all of the settings and add your products.

 This free plugin works with WooCommerce to add gift cards to your list of merchandise.
 You can sell and manage gift certificates and accept payments through any of the popular payment gateways.

 One key piece of this puzzle is the website’s theme.
 Having the right theme can make your job a lot easier.
 Many of these features can be found in themes that are designed especially for restaurants.
 This greatly simplifies the development of the site and reduces the potential for problems.

 A restaurant website needs to look and behave like a restaurant website.
 This not only means having pictures of your restaurant and the food you serve, but navigation should focus on the elements that visitors are looking for.
 One great theme that was developed just for this purpose is MyCuisine.

-There is a lot to be said for having these features natively built into your theme.
-This greatly simplifies updates and configuration, and reduces compatibility issues.
+There is a lot to be said about having these features natively built into your theme.
+This greatly simplifies updates and configuration and reduces compatibility issues.
 All of which saves time and energy.